MicahElliott/QWERkey/README.md

 key.

-Choosing a _QRK_ location is quite tricky, since it needs to be a key that will not be followed very quickly by another; e.g., `.` is tricky since you'll commonly follow it quickly with a `spacebar` before removing your finger from the `.`.
+Choosing a _QRK_ location is quite tricky, since it needs to be a key that will not be followed very quickly by another, given xcape behavior; e.g., `.` is tricky since you'll commonly follow it quickly with a `spacebar` before removing your finger from the `.`.

 Xorg does not recognize `C-Q-z`, `C-Q-x`, or `C-Q-q` as an actual key press on my laptop keyboard.
 This is really lame.
 However, I do see